insin/newforms/docs/forms.rst

 ..
 Note::

-   Newforms Forms and Widgets "render" by creating ``React.DOM`` components, rather than directly creating DOM elements or HTML strings.
+   Newforms Forms and Widgets "render" by creating ``ReactElement`` objects, rather than directly creating DOM elements or HTML strings.

    In code examples which display HTML string output, we use a ``reactHTML()``